LiquidPlummer/ReactCrashCourseLessonPlan/rendering.md

 ReactDom.render(<HelloWorld />, document.getElementById("root"));
 ```

-When we create a SPA, this render method need only be invoked once.
+When we create an SPA, this render method need only be invoked once.
 Otherwise we nest components within each other and use a [router]()
 to navigate between them.

 ## Conditional Rendering